-- Send to the PSC case coordinator and DNR Office of Energy project manager the number of paper copies of the non-confidential portion of the application agreed upon by PSC staff and the applicant. - Coordinate with PSC and DNR to submit the following: - The entire non-confidential portion of the application in Adobe Acrobat (\.pdf) format. - o Microsoft Excel versions of tables. - GIS data that support all maps submitted in the application and/or requested in these filing requirements.
-Only provide shapefile GIS data.
-Do not provide geodatabases or aerial imagery raster data.
+- Send to the PSC case coordinator and DNR Office of Energy project manager the number of paper copies of the non-confidential portion of the application agreed upon by PSC staff and the applicant. - Coordinate with PSC4 and DNR5 to electronically submit the following6: - o The entire non-confidential portion of the application in Adobe Acrobat (.pdf) format. - o Microsoft Word versions of the text portion of the application. - Microsoft Excel versions of tables.